nmstory/juntos/README.md

 # juntos

-Welcome to Project Juntos, a peer-to-peer game networking library built from scratch for both performance and anti-cheat.
+Welcome to Project Juntos, a peer-to-peer UDP game networking library built from scratch for both performance and anti-cheat.

 This project is currently in active development, and I welcome any-and-all issues/PR's!